top of page

 Several hours may be needed to knock down flames & cool the traction battery.

-Fast knock down of flames with water
+Fast knock down of flames with water or foam

 10.png